bramvandenbussche/books/_posts/2023-04-18-Adrian-Tchaikovsky---Children-of-Memory.md

 > Unappreciated, is what we are.
 Who else could sieve so vast a set of data in search of so little, ‘like two blind men looting a bazaar for their own portraits’.
 > Poetry?
 > Drama.
 > Ah.
 Thought we’d had enough of that with what we’ve just seen.
-I’ll remember next time.
+I’ll remember next time.</pre>

 It's a hoot.